alencarrh/WebCrawler-Java/README.md

 # WebCrawler-Java
-An simple webcrawler made in Java with the objective to download texts from websites.
+A simple Java webcrawler with the objective to download texts from websites.